moustakas/legacyhalos-web/README.md

 ## Creating the Database from a File
 When creating a database for the website to pull from, you must first make the migrations.
 Making the migrations lets django know of any object specifications that were added or updated.
-The manner in which a file is loaded is through the load.py file. load.py has the specifications on the file format (our file is a .fits file) and creates the objects (in our case Central objects), then stores them in the database that it created.
+A data file is loaded through load.py, which has the specifications on the file format (ours is a .fits file) and creates the database table for the model (in our case Centrals model), then populates the table with the specified fields.
 The order of the commands are:
 1. rm db.sqlite3
 2. python manage.py makemigrations legacyhalos_web